General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Numerical implementation

 where $\hat{u}$ is the solution with the lowest $M$ modes filtered out i.e.

-and the exponent $\alpha$ in the criterion \eqref{eq:persson tci} controls the sensitivity of the indicator.
+and the summations $\sum_i$ in Eq.~\eqref{eq:persson tci} with the nodal values $u_i, \hat{u}_i$ are performed over all DG grid points.
+The exponent $\alpha$ in the criterion \eqref{eq:persson tci} controls the sensitivity of the indicator.
 Since we filter out the highest mode on the DG grid, the troubled cell indicator needs to use $M\geq 2$.
 We use $M=3$ for the troubled cell indicator, effectively monitoring power from the second and third highest modes.
 Empirically we find that $M\lesssim\lfloor(N+1)/2\rfloor$ provides robust detections of discontinuities without the indicator being excessively triggered.
 We use $\alpha=4.0$ following Refs. \cite{Deppe2021CQG,Deppe2022}.

 To avoid an element switching back and forth between DG and FD grid in an unnecessarily frequent manner, we use $\alpha' = \alpha + 1$ when an element is evolving on FD grid.
 The tighter bound $\alpha'$ ensures an extra smoothness of solution when the grid is switched back to DG, preventing it from switching again to FD within only a few time steps.